 First of all, install and activate the plugin.
 Go to 'Carousel' in the WordPress admin pages and add some images.
 Then, insert the carousel using the

 Absolutely - you just need to use the do_shortcode WordPress function.
 For example:

 <?php echo do_shortcode('[image-carousel]'); ?>

-You can specify the order that the carousel displays images by using the
+You can specify the order that the carousel displays images by changing the setting in the Settings page, or by using the

 Yes - create a few categories and add your specific images to a specific category.
 Then, when inserting the shortcode into the page, specify which category you want it to display images from using the